wei-tim/YOWO/README.md

 All materials (annotations and pretrained models) are also available in Baiduyun Disk:
 [here](https://pan.baidu.com/s/1yaOYqzcEx96z9gAkOhMnvQ) with password 95mm

-***NOTE:*** With some extra tricks, YOWO achieves 87.5% and 76.7% frame_mAP for UCF101-24 and J-HMDB-21 datasets, respectively.

 ## Running the code

 * Example training bash scripts are provided in 'run_ucf101-24.sh' and 'run_jhmdb-21.sh'.